Solid Waste and Recycling Info

 waste disposal services, via Household Hazardous Waste Collection

 (click here) for more information on hazardous waste and the next collection date.

 Latex paint in its liquid form is hazardous and cannot be thrown away with household trash.
 But latex paint, once hardened, no longer displays hazardous characteristics and can be disposed of just like any other solid waste item.

 NOTICE, the paint must be hardened all the way through.
 If you leave the lid of the paint can open for a few days, it will harden – but only on the surface.
 The core may still be liquid.

 One way to expedite the hardening process: go to your local hardware store, in the paint section, you can find packets of paint hardener.
 Add it to the paint.
 When the paint becomes solid, bring it to Portsmouth’s Recycling Center for disposal in the trash.

 We ask you to bring it to the Recycling Center, instead of putting it curbside for rubbish collection because we need to make sure the paint is truly hardened.

 not set up to handle this type of waste.
-However you can dispose of shingles at the Aggregate Recycling Corp in Eliot, ME.
-Call 207-439-5584. for more information.
+You can dispose of shingles at the Aggregate Recycling Corp in Eliot, ME.
+Call 207-439-5584.

 According to the U.S. EPA, both photoelectric and ionization smoke alarms contain plastic, electronic circuit boards, radioactive material and in some cases, batteries.
 When it comes time to dispose of your device, it’s important to know that ionization chamber smoke detectors (ICSDs) cannot be recycled, due to their radioactive content.
 For this reason, it is extremely important to properly dispose of the unit.
 Do this by: